top of page

 I also do not use Starlink while in-motion.

 I've had great success using Starlink between Everett, WA and Glacier Bay, Alaska and everywhere in between.
-When there is no LTE signal, Starlink works.
+When there is no LTE signal, Starlink just works.
+When I have lots of LTE/5G, it's often faster than Starlink.

-Starlink uses about 45 watts whereas the LTE/5G router only pulls 6 watts.
+The Starlink Gen2 terminal uses about 45 watts whereas the LTE/5G router only pulls 6 watts.
 This is an enormous difference in power draw and it prevents me running Starlink 24x7.

 Parts can be ordered at our Amazon Affiliate site.